Skip to main content

 Account creation, access-arrangement applications and bursary applications open on 1 June 2026 at 15:00 BST.
 October booking closes on 28 September 2026 at 18:00 UK time, while January booking closes on 21 December 2026 at 18:00 GMT.
 October results are released on 16 November 2026, and January results are released on 8 February 2027.

 The TMUA matters because it gives Imperial another way to compare applicants taking different qualifications and school routes.
 Imperial and UCAS do not publish a simple GG14 score threshold in the checked sources.
-We recommend preparing with timed, calculator-free mathematical reasoning and reviewing errors carefully rather than trying to guess a hidden cut-off.
+A strong approach is to prepare with timed, calculator-free mathematical reasoning and reviewing errors carefully rather than trying to guess a hidden cut-off.

 For applicants in China, Hong Kong and Macau, UAT-UK limits TMUA to 15–16 October 2026 or 8 January 2027.
 International applicants should book early because test-centre availability and access-arrangement review can affect the practical timeline.